SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Related Works

 Decoder-only Transformers, such as GPT-2 \cite{radford2019language, vaswani2017attention}, consist of multiple blocks of masked multi-head self-attention and position-wise feed-forward layers, with residual connections, layer normalization, and dropout.
 They generate outputs autoregressively, predicting the next token conditioned on previous tokens:

 Originally designed for natural language, decoder-only Transformers have also been successfully applied to sequential data in computer vision \cite{ramesh2021zeroshottexttoimagegeneration}, audio generation \cite{wang2023neuralcodeclanguagemodels}, and time series forecasting \cite{ansari2024chronoslearninglanguagetime}.
-In our work, vessel trajectories are treated as sequences of tokens $(\text{latitude, longitude, SOG, COG})$, allowing autoregressive modeling of future positions in a vessel trajectory context.
+In our work, vessel trajectories are treated as sequences of tokens $(\text{latitude, longitude, SOG, COG})$, enabling autoregressive modeling of future positions within a vessel trajectory.